The Ultimate 2 Week Central Europe Itinerary: 3 Perfect Routes

 If you want an introduction to Europe, are keen to dip your toe into Eastern Europe or are just interested in this unique and beautiful part of the world, you can’t go wrong with exploring the lovely nations that make up Central Europe.

-How Long to Spend in Central Europe?
+How Many Days in Central Europe?

 A 10-day Central Europe itinerary is enough to give you a good feel for the region, however, it will likely prevent you from digging deeper and visiting more offbeat areas or spending longer in various destinations.